Refugees and internally displaced people of Sudan: Internally displaced Sudanese

-As of 2016, an estimated 3.2 million Sudanese were internally displaced persons (IDPs), and another 78,000 were in IDP-like situations.
+As of 2016, an estimated 3.2 million Sudanese were IDPs, and another 78,000 were in IDP-like situations.
 300,000 of these IDPs were newly displaced in the first months of 2013 due to renewed intertribal conflict.
-Continuing insecurity, combined with government restrictions on humanitarian access in the Darfur region, South Kordofan, and the Blue Nile States, has hampered UNHCR's activities.
+Continuing insecurity, combined with government restrictions on humanitarian access in the Darfur region, South Kordofan, and the Blue Nile States, hampered UNHCR's activities.